Will New York Law School arrange for housing in London?

 - For a direct link to Birkbeck on Google Maps, click here.

-Which Tube stations are closest to our classroom at Birkbeck, University of London?
+Which Tube stations are closest to Birkbeck, University of London?

 - Euston Station (Northern Line, Victoria Line)